 Of course, regular-season record isn’t a perfect representation of team quality.
 Injuries, trades and development can change a team’s ability to win in the Finals from the regular season.
 But, if anything, these factors probably undersell LeBron’s level of competition.
 LeBron thrice faced San Antonio, a team notorious for resting during the regular season to save its energy for the playoffs.
 Plus, these teams had to win the Western Conference – the far better conference during LeBron’s career – just to reach the Finals.

 The only player with even five Finals appearances who has faced tougher competition is James Jones, who road LeBron’s coattails to all five of his Finals.
 Jones just missed average-lowering matchups with the 2007 Spurs and 2011 Mavericks.
 His Finals opponent averaged winning 77.7% of its games.

 Lower the threshold to four Finals, and just two players top LeBron: Bob McAdoo and Mike McGee, whose average Finals opponent won 75.6% of its games.
 McAdoo and McGee reached four straight Finals with the Lakers beginning in 1982 – beating the 76ers (58-24), losing to the 76ers (65-17) and Celtics (62-20), then beating the Celtics (63-19).
 But McAdoo was on the edge of playing starter’s minutes, and McGee didn’t crack the rotation.

-Compare LeBron to a loose definition of his peers: players with at least five Finals appearances and one career All-Star selection in their careers.
+Compare LeBron to a loose definition of his peers: players with at least five Finals appearances and one career All-Star selection.
 Here’s every qualifier sorted by average winning percentage of Finals opponent with the the player’s Finals record in parentheses:

 Suddenly, LeBron’s 3-4 Finals record looks more excusable.
 None of the players with shinier Finals records whom LeBron is often compared to had to face such strong competition.